Norman I. Badler, PhD

 Assistant Vice President of Research and Innovation, Ethnic Hair Care, L'Oréal

-She developed and successfully launched sulfate-free hair care lines for these brands, as well as Kiehl’s color and repair categories.
-She also launched products under Soft Sheen-Carson ethnic brands Dark and Lovely, Optimum Oil Therapy, Let's Jam; and Mizani Professional brands Thermasmooth,True Textures, Supreme Oil, Moisture Fusion, Scalp Care, and others.
-She was also designated to lead the transition and facilitate the training of new leadership in Hair Care US, and was instrumental in the re-organization and development of new members.
+She developed and successfully launched sulfate-free hair care lines for these brands, as well as Kiehl’s color and repair products.
+She also launched products under Soft Sheen-Carson ethnic brands (Dark and Lovely, Optimum Oil Therapy, Let's Jam) and Mizani Professional brands (Thermasmooth,True Textures, Supreme Oil, Moisture Fusion, Scalp Care).
+She was also designated to lead the transition and facilitate the training of new leadership in hair care U.S., and was instrumental in the re-organization and development of new members.

-Castillo Bucci earned her BS in biochemistry from the State University of New York at Stony Brook; her pharmacy license from Universidad Complutense de Madrid; her MBA from Dowling Collegel and her MS in chemistry from Polytechnic University.
+Castillo Bucci earned her BS in biochemistry from the State University of New York at Stony Brook, her pharmacy license from Universidad Complutense de Madrid, her MBA from Dowling College and her MS in chemistry from Polytechnic University.